MattE4/Abaqus_extract_min_max_curves/README.md

-# Abaqus extract min max curves
+# Abaqus: Extract min max curves
-Simple script to get min and max results over time
+Simple script for Abaqus/CAE to get min and max result curves over time

 The script runs through the steps and frames (like an animation) and grabs the min and max value from the legend.
 This is much faster than going to the raw data.
+Afterwards the xy curves are generated from the data.

 Usage:
 - Display contour plot of the variable you want to use